Gricel-lee/FRET-Anonymous/README.md

 1) [MacOS - Apple Silicon (ARM) architectures](https://github.com/Gricel-lee/FRET-Anonymous/blob/main/executables/FRET-darwin-arm64.tgz)
 2) [Linux](https://github.com/Gricel-lee/FRET-Anonymous/blob/main/executables/FRET-linux-x64.tgz).

-Note that the tool is an extension of the classic FRET and as a result it will have all other features provided by classic FRET.
+Note that the tool is an extension of the classic FRET and as a result it includes all other features provided by classic FRET.

 The source code is also available for direct download in the following archive formats:
 - [.zip](https://github.com/Gricel-lee/FRET-Anonymous/blob/main/fret-3.0.0.zip) — suitable for Windows users